MyDeep455/casual-character-chat-app/README.md

 3.  **Open the App:** Open the new folder and simply double-click the **`index.html`** file.
 The app will open in your default web browser and is ready for the quick setup below.

 ### Part 2: Getting Your API Key from OpenRouter
+(You can skip this part if you already have an OpenRouter API)
 1.  **Create an Account:** Go to [OpenRouter.ai](https://openrouter.ai) and create a free account.
 2.  **Add Credits (recommended):** You get 50 messages per day for free.
 However, for regular use you should add 10 Credits ($10) only one time.
 Then you'll have 1,000 free meesages per day, forever, even if you spend your 10 Credits.
 Go to your **Settings -> Credit & Usage** to add the Credits with a one-time-payment.
 3.  **Create a New Key:** Go to your **Keys** page, click "Create Key," and give it a name.